sst/sst/www/docs/deploying-your-app.md

 ---
 id: deploying-your-app
 title: Deploying Your App
-description: "How to deploy your Serverless Stack Toolkit (SST) app"
+description: "How to deploy your Serverless Stack (SST) app"
 ---

 Once your app has been built and tested successfully.
 You are ready to deploy it to AWS.